KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_856103483316633610_856665866779623444_transcript-amped-swirl-snapshot.html)

 **Finding:**
-Amplifying reactions derived from a Swirl from Pyro/Cryo/Hydro are not dynamic and WILL snapshot.
+Amplifying Reactions derived from a Swirl from Pyro/Cryo/Hydro are not dynamic and WILL snapshot.

 **Evidence:**